 I had included this vegetarian moussaka on my Pesach meal planner as a ‘maybe’ and DH begged me to upgrade it to ‘definite’.
-It really is a favourite here, containing as it does all the things we love – flavoursome grilled aubergines (eggplant), rich tomato sauce, filling potato slices, and a delicious creamy, cheesy topping.
+It really is a favourite here, containing as it does all the things we love.
+Namely, flavoursome grilled aubergines (eggplant), rich tomato sauce, filling potato slices, and a delicious creamy, cheesy topping.

-Even without the béchamel though, this is a bit more labour/time intensive than some of my other recipes.
-You need to slice and grill the aubergines, make the tomato sauce, AND peel, slice and boil the potatoes.
-However, if you’re a bit organised, you can do at least two of these things at the same time – I usually get the sauce on the go and then do the aubergines while it’s cooking.
-In any case none of the elements are particularly complicated, so this is a lovely recipe when you have some time to relax and potter in the kitchen.
+I admit that this moussaka is a bit more labour/time intensive than some of my other recipes.
+You need to slice and grill the aubergines, make the tomato sauce, and peel, slice and boil the potatoes.
+However, if you’re organised you can do at least two of these things at the same time.
+I usually get the sauce on the go and then grill the aubergines while it’s simmering.
+None of the elements are particularly complicated, so this is a lovely recipe when you have some time to relax and potter in the kitchen.

-I usually let the different elements of the dish cool down a little bit before I assemble the moussaka, just because it makes them easier to handle without the risk of scorched fingers.
-However if you don’t have the luxury of preparing this ahead, then you can put it together straight away – just be careful!
-Obviously the amount of time required in the oven will be longer if you’re cooking from cool/cold than if it goes in when the layers are still quite hot.
-Adjust accordingly.
+I usually let the different parts of the dish cool down a little bit before assembling the moussaka.
+It makes them easier to handle without the risk of scorched fingers!
+However if you can’t prepare this ahead, then you can put it together straight away – just be careful!
+Obviously the amount of time required in the oven will be longer if you’re cooking from cool/cold than if it goes in when the layers are still quite hot, so adjust accordingly.

-This moussaka is filling, rich and delicious, and really needs very little accompaniment beyond a green salad or a few fresh veggies.
-As you can see in the photos, we had a little salad of avocado, peppers, cucumber and tomato, and it was just perfect.
+This moussaka is filling, rich and delicious, and really needs very little accompaniment.
+Maybe just a green salad or a few fresh veggies.
+As you can see, we had a little salad of avocado, peppers, cucumber and tomato, and it was just perfect.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)

 For the tomato sauce